alejandroCol/platzi-movies/README.md

 - **Room Database** (local storage)
 - **Paging 3** (data pagination)
 - **Firebase App Distribution** (app distribution)

+- Additional Notes
+Feature navigation is fully decoupled through contracts (MovieNavigator, etc.), enabling independent development per feature.
+The MovieVideoModel abstracts video playback state cleanly from UI concerns.
+Utility extensions (e.g., Double.formatRating()) live in core:utils for centralized reuse.
+All navigation is handled in the app module through a centralized NavHost and implementation of navigators.
+CI/CD deploys on push to main or release/* branches using secure secrets and Firebase App Distribution.

 Challenge: Video Playback
 One of the biggest challenges in the project was handling video playback.
 The API responses provided only a YouTube video key, while the documentation required integration using Media3.